fenglielie/latexzero/README.md

-# LaTeX Templates for Math Notes
+# LaTeX Templates for Mathematical Notes

-A simple LaTeX template designed for math notes.
+A simple LaTeX template designed for mathematical notes.

 Includes: